Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How the Apricot Labradoodle Gained Popularity

 Since the Apricot Labradoodle is so rare, they are highly attractive to potential buyers.
-Since it’s a coat color you don’t see every day, more folks are willing to wait for potential puppies to get the coat color they want.
+Since it’s a coat color you don’t see every day, more pet parents are willing to wait for puppies to get the coat color they want.

 Formal Recognition of Apricot Labradoodles

-Researching reputable breeders when buying the Labradoodle, no matter what color you choose, is significant.
-Buying from responsible breeders ensures your puppy is of high quality.
-Since this is such a rare color, be understanding if you need to wait or travel to obtain one.
+Researching reputable breeders when buying the Labradoodle is vital, no matter what color you choose.
+Since apricot is such a rare color, be understanding if you need to wait or travel to obtain one.

 It is unclear whether the AKC will ever standardize hybrid dogs.
-And as of this time, the Labradoodle, along with several other crosses, is not recognized by formal associations.
+As of now, the Labradoodle and several other crosses are not recognized by formal associations.

 Top 5 Unique Facts About the Apricot Labradoodle

-Here are some astonishing facts about Labradoodles to better understand what they’re like as a breed.
+Here are some astonishing facts about Labradoodles to help you understand what they’re like as a breed.
 Since the apricot color falls into the mix, here are fun facts about Labradoodles in general.

 1. Labradoodles Are Often Tasked as Service Dogs

 Labradoodles are highly desirable for service roles.
-These dogs have the temperament, intelligence, and trainability to make them excellent candidates to take on the task.
-Labradoodles make terrific guide dogs, emotional support animals, and diabetic dogs.
+Their temperament, intelligence, and trainability make them excellent candidates for these roles.
+Labradoodles also make terrific guide dogs, emotional support animals, and diabetic dogs.

 professional grooming an apricot dog labradoodle in hair salon for dogs